browserengineering/book/book/visual-effects.md

 - User-configurable blending modes via `mix-blend-mode`
 - Rounded rectangle clipping via destination-in blending or direct clipping
 - Optimizations to avoid surfaces when possible
-- Surfaces for scrolling and animations
+- Browser compositing with extra surfaces for faster scrolling

 Besides the new features, we've upgraded from Tkinter to SDL and Skia, which makes our browser faster and more responsive, and also sets a